flybywiresim/website/src/posts/all-the-downloads.md

 For a CDN to work as optimized as possible, it's important that the data should be stored (cached) as close as possible to the user.
 Uncached data means that while the Worker of the CDN is running close to the user, the data needs to be copied from a remote location, slowing down the download a little bit.

-At the peak of the graph, between Friday 22nd, 2023 at 00:00 UTC and Saturday 23rd, 2023 at 00:00 UTC, a total of **28 Terabyte of data** was served by the CDN in a single day, of which **26.47 Terabyte** was cached data.
+At the peak of the graph, between Friday 22nd, 2023 at 00:00 UTC and Saturday 23rd, 2023 at 00:00 UTC, a total of **28 Terabytes of data** was served by the CDN in a single day, of which **26.47 Terabytes** was cached data.
 This means 95% of all the downloads were fully optimized.

 ## Conclusion